 The webinar is free, but you must register to attend.
 Registrations are limited so register soon.

 We will send you an email prior to the start with instructions on how to access the webinar.

-Gabriela Ortiz is an Applied Statistician at StataCorp.
-She holds a bachelor's degree in psychology from the University of California, Davis, and a master's degree in economics from California State University, Long Beach.
+Gabriela Ortiz is an Applied Econometrician at StataCorp.
+She holds a bachelor's degree in psychology from the University of California, Davis and a master's degree in economics from California State University, Long Beach.
 Gabriela is a primary author of Stata's reporting manual and has contributed to the development of each of the reporting features.
-She also developed and regularly teaches Stata's introductory webinars.
+She also developed and regularly teaches several of Stata's webinars.